For most students in the doctoral program, international and domestic, the primary source of on-campus support are graduate assistantships.

 To apply for an assistantship, please use the Graduate Assistantship Application Form

 The MSU Graduate School and the College of Education offer a variety of multi-year recruiting fellowships for incoming doctoral students.
 To be considered for these fellowships, students must complete their application by December 1 of the year preceding enrollment.
-Entering students to the doctoral program in Curriculum, Instruction and Teacher Education who have completed their application by the December 1 deadline are automatically considered for all of the fellowships for which they are eligible; there are no additional procedures or forms applicants need to complete.
+Entering students to the doctoral program in Curriculum, Instruction and Teacher Education who have completed their application by the December 1 deadline are automatically considered for all of these fellowships.

 Curriculum, Instruction and Teacher Education students are eligible for a variety of university and college multi-year awards.
-The College of Education graduate financial support website outlines these awards, which are typically made in February and March.
+The College of Education graduate financial support website outlines these awards.

 This program, funded jointly by the Graduate School and the college, will support outstanding students by providing assistantships and fellowships totaling $24,000 annually for five years plus health insurance.
 In addition, tuition and related fees will be waived within some limits.